TSA Rules for Breast Milk: What Every Traveling Parent Needs to Know

 Is There a Limit on the Amount of Breast Milk I Can Carry?

-There isn’t a specific limit on the amount of breast milk you can carry through security.
-However, you should pack it separately for screening, and it’s best to check with your airline for any additional guidelines.
+There is no specific limit on how much breast milk you can carry through security.
+Pack it separately for screening, and check with your airline for any additional guidance.

 Can I Bring Formula Alongside Breast Milk?